Schedule Free Growth Strategy Meeting

 Group of Hands Making a Huddle | Benefits of a North Star Metric | Teknicks

 Defining a North Star metric provides focus.
 Everyone in your organization — all departments and teams — align on goals that back the North Star metric.
 The right North Star metric can also provide instant high-level clarity on how you’re doing with growth.
-If the metric suffers, your growth may be suffering too.
+Defining the right North Star metric can be a marketing strategy for family businesses.
+If this metric suffers, your growth may be suffering too.

 Since the best North Star metrics are aligned with user value, you tend to automatically work on efforts that improve user experience and retention when you work to improve the metric.
 That increases your growth potential.